 I am one of very few people in the world to hold the distinction of regularly consuming, and enjoying, the music of artists who have long since passed on from this mortal plain, whose music ceases to leave this earth and allows their voices, music and names to continue living amongst us.
 On the 21st of October 1889, Prussian Field Marshal Helmuth von Moltke the Elder (the only person to have been born in the 18th century whose voice we can still hear), said that "the Phonograph makes it possible for a man who has already rested long in the grave once again to raise his voice and greet the present."
 Never since has such a beautiful sentiment been so accurately spoken, and this technology is something we take for granted now, but I appreciate the beauty in this fact which so many nowadays are not even aware of.
 This love for antique cylinders, and the voices of those who have gone before us, has brought me to write biographies for many of the artists I love, with as much of the information as is still available to us.

-This page will be particularly personal, discussing what I know about them, what draws me to them, and many other things, whereas the individual biographies (accessed by clicking on the attached photographs of each artist) will be purely informational, describing their lives as best as one can possibly do.
+This page will be particularly personal, discussing what I know about them, what draws me to them, and many other things, whereas the individual biographies (accessed by clicking on the attached photographs of each artist) will be purely informational.

 One of the artists whom I have found great pleasure in listening to is J. W. Myers, who has captivated me since I first began listening to his music in 2024.
 His baritone voice, paired with his strict style are things I relate very deeply to, whilst his songs are ultimately some of the most beautiful and flawless of all.
 It is this strength that has caused me to develop a unique interest and love for his music, and has made him the foremost of my favourites.
 I believe it is safe to suggest that I am his #1 fan, worldwide, and I am proud to call myself that.